USBC Queens: USBC Queens history

 The USBC Queens made its debut in 1961, as a companion to the Women's International Bowling Congress (WIBC) National Tournament.
 It was known as the WIBC Queens from 1961–2004, until the WIBC became a part of the United States Bowling Congress (USBC) on January 1, 2005.
 The tournament is part of the World Bowling Tour, annually attracting a field of hundreds of the top bowlers from around the world.

 Ten bowlers have won at least two USBC Queens titles, with only two winning three times: Millie Ignizio (Martorella) (1967, 1970, 1971) and Wendy Macpherson (1988, 2000, 2003).
 Both bowlers are now in the USBC Hall of Fame.

 USBC Queens champions

-2022 Event
+2025 Event

-The 2022 USBC Queens tournament was held May 18–24 at Stardust Bowl in Addison, Illinois.
-The tournament had 204 total entries and a $358,000 prize fund, with a $60,000 top prize.
-A five-player stepladder format was used for the live televised finals on May 24.
-Germany's Birgit Noreiks won from the #2 seed position, defeating top seed Clara Guerrero of Colombia in the final match for her third PWBA title and first major.
+The 2025 USBC Queens tournament was held May 14–20 at Suncoast Hotel & Casino Bowling Center in Las Vegas.
+The tournament had 198 total entries and a $325,250 prize fund, with a $60,000 top prize.
+A five-player stepladder format was used for the live televised finals on May 20.
+Top seed Josie Barnes defeated reigning PWBA Player of the Year Sin Li Jane, 211–198, in her lone finals match, to capture her fifth PWBA Tour title and second major.